Harmful Neighborhood Drilling in California

 Progress has been painstakingly slow, but there is movement.

 All huge steps.
 All reason to keep pushing forward and demanding change.
-But with oil and gas lobbyists doing whatever they can to weaken (and even roll back) these protections, there is still much to be done.
-Now is the time to add your voice to the call for Big Oil to get out of our neighborhoods and to clean up their own mess.
+But with oil and gas lobbyists doing whatever they can to weaken (and even roll back) any protections, there is still much to be done to ensure California enforces these laws and puts policies in place where people are valued above profits.